 2. Budgeting Helps You Save Money

 People who do not have a budget tend to save less money than people who do.
 This is because when you budget you assign your money to do certain things.
 This allows you to automatically put money into a savings or investment account each month.
+A budget can help you stop dipping into your savings each month.
 As you do this you will begin to build wealth.
 This will give you true financial freedom in the future.

 3. Budgeting Doesn't Have to be Restrictive